n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.matrix.md

 # Matrix

-The Matrix node allows you to automate work in Matrix, and integrate Matrix with other applications. n8n has built-in support for a wide range of Matrix features, including creating, updating, inviting, and getting accounts, media, messages, amd rooms.
+The Matrix node allows you to automate work in Matrix, and integrate Matrix with other applications. n8n has built-in support for a wide range of Matrix features, including creating, updating, inviting, and getting accounts, media, and rooms, as well as sending messages and media.

 On this page, you'll find a list of operations the Matrix node supports and links to more resources.